Welcome to the JTL applicant support page. Here you will find step by step guidance to support you in applying to become an apprentice.

 You also have to fill in some paperwork.
 You need to complete all your start documents so we can get your funding from the Government.
 Your training officer will help you.

 Your employer will also get you to fill in some forms so you’re ready for your first day.

 You might start in the office, so your employer can run you through rules and procedures.
 If so, dress in smart, comfortable clothes.
 But if you go straight to site, dress for site work.
 (It could be dirty and oily on site.).

 If you need to wear anything specific, your employer will tell you.
-They might give you overalls.
+They might give you overalls or a uniform.
 If they do, they’ll give you enough sets so you always have clean, smart ones to hand.